 The First Four is the official start to March Madness: four games played on the first Tuesday and Wednesday of the NCAA tournament.

-Here’s everything you need to know about it:
+Here’s everything you need to know about the First Four:

 When did the First Four start?

 In 1999, the Mountain West Conference was added to Division I. In its second season, 2000-2001, the conference received an automatic bid for the first time, bumping the total number of automatic qualifiers in the NCAA tournament to 31, and the total number of teams to 65.

 From 2001 to 2010, this was addressed by an Opening Round game, where the two lowest-seeded teams would play on the Tuesday after Selection Sunday.

 In 2011, the NCAA tournament expanded again, to 68 teams, with 31 automatic qualifiers, and 37 at-large bids, and the First Four was created to cull the teams to 64 for the first round.

 Who plays in the First Four?

 When selecting the teams for the NCAA tournament, the Selection Committee ranks every team from No. 1 through No. 68.
 In its current format, the First Four consists of eight teams — the four lowest-seeded automatic qualifiers, and the four lowest-seeded at-large teams.
 Each subset plays against itself (i.e., at-large teams face at-large teams, and automatic qualifiers face automatic qualifiers).

 Who was in the inaugural First Four?